geeksblabla/geeksblabla.com/blablas/ep106/index.md

 featured: true
 ---

-On the 106th Episode of Geeksblabla we're having a discussion around Amazon Web Services , how it was launched , its strenghts and capabilities , as well as discussions around Serverless , Databases and AI/ML services in AWS.
+On the 106th Episode of Geeksblabla we're having a discussion around Amazon Web Services, how it was launched, its strenghts and capabilities, as well as discussions around Serverless, Databases and AI/ML services in AWS.

 ## Guests

 - [Ilyas Bakouch](https://twitter.com/isbkch)

 - [Abderrahim Soubai Elidrissi](https://twitter.com/soub4i)

 ## Notes